Welcome to the Bollinger Hills Neighborhood Connection!

 The Bollinger Hills community is located in San Ramon, CA, in the hills west of highway 680.
 There are 538 homes in the development, ranging in size from 1800 sq. ft. to over 3000 sq. ft.

-Many of the homes on the east side of Morgan Dr. overlook the city, with a view of Mt.
-Diablo.
+the homes on the east side of Morgan Dr. overlook the city, with a view

-All homeowners automatically become a member of the Bollinger Hills Homeowners' Association upon purchasing their property.
+All homeowners become a member of the Bollinger Hills Homeowners' Association upon purchasing their property.

 BHHOA dues are billed semi-annually.